IDonk9/Tyre-Inflator-Project/code_structure.md

   - `receptionErrorRecovery()` – Handles errors.
 - **Notes:**
   - I encountered the **overrun error**, but **not the framing error** during testing.
   - The recovery method resolves errors by **discarding all data in the FIFO** and **clearing error flags** to ensure proper communication resumes without invalid data.
+  - While testing USART transmission, I encountered an issue with the end-of-line format.
+I was using the *'\n'* character to indicate the end of a line, but the virtual terminal expected the Windows format, which uses *'\r\n'*.
+This caused the line breaks to display incorrectly.
+To resolve this, I updated the code to transmit *'\r\n'* instead of just *'\n'*, ensuring compatibility with the virtual terminal in use.

 ### **Timers (`timers.c`)**
 - **Purpose:** Manages timing and PWM operations.